lucasmazo32/simple-sessions/README.md

 > `rails g simple NAME` *or* `rails g advanced NAME`

+I strongly recommend NOT to run the programm if you already have a session controller.
+This will generate conflicts with the files that are going to be created.

 ## How does it work?

 It will automatically generate the view, controller, helper, test (for this version there are no automatic tests!), routes in your config/routes.rb and add the SessionsHelper to your ApplicationController.